Dental problems in dogs

 • Keep your dog's teeth clean after a dental operation.

 • Start brushing immediately to prevent plaque and bacteria from returning.
-This can happen within 24 hours of a dental operation.
+This can happen within 24 hours of dental work.

 Dental Problems in Dogs